dzivkovi/gcp-challenge-labs/docs/configure-vpn-to-aws.md

 We will:

 - **Create two _AWS Customer gateways_** with dynamic routing.
 Run the supplied command, and each time, pass in one of the two external IP addresses for each interface on our Google Cloud VPN Gateway.
-Make a note of the customer gateway IDs, as we'll need them later. \
+Make a note of the **customer gateway IDs**, as we'll need them later. \
 ![Create AWS customer gateways](/assets/images/create_aws_customer_gw.png)
 - **Create one _virtual private gateway_** (the VPN endpoint on the AWS side).
 The gateway exposes two intefaces.
-Make a note of the VPN gateway ID assigned.
+Make a note of the **VPN gateway ID** assigned.
 - Attach the AWS virtual private gateway to the AWS VPC. \
 ![Attach VPN gateway to VPC](/assets/images/aws_attach_vpn_gateway.png)